andrew/ultimate-awesome/README.md

 - [awesome-cosmos](https://github.com/cosmos/awesome-cosmos) - Collection of Cosmos related resources.
 - [awesome-directus](https://github.com/directus-community/awesome-directus) - A curated list of awesome things related to Directus.
 - [awesome-directus](https://github.com/directus-labs/awesome-directus) - A curated list of awesome things related to Directus.
+- [awesome-entra](https://github.com/merill/awesome-entra) - 😎 Awesome list of all things related to Microsoft Entra.
 - [awesome-astro](https://github.com/one-aalam/awesome-astro) - Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.
 - [awesome-video-text-retrieval](https://github.com/danieljf24/awesome-video-text-retrieval) - A curated list of deep learning resources for video-text retrieval.
 - [awesome-3dcv-papers-daily](https://github.com/qxiaofan/awesome-3dcv-papers-daily) - 主要记录计算机视觉、VSLAM、点云、结构光、机械臂抓取、三维重建、深度学习、自动驾驶等前沿paper与文章。.
 - [awesome-event-ids](https://github.com/stuhli/awesome-event-ids) - Collection of Event ID ressources useful for Digital Forensics and Incident Response.
 - [made-in-ukraine](https://github.com/chernivtsijs/made-in-ukraine) - 🇺🇦 Curating the best projects that were made and mainly contributed by Ukrainian developers.
 - [awesome-OpenSourcePhotography](https://github.com/ibaaj/awesome-OpenSourcePhotography) - A list of awesome free open source software & libraries for photography.
 Also tools for video.
-- [awesome-entra](https://github.com/merill/awesome-entra) - 😎 Awesome list of all things related to Microsoft Entra.
 - [awesome-IoT-hybrid](https://github.com/weblancaster/awesome-IoT-hybrid) - The missing awesome list - collection of awesome IoT and Hybrid Apps frameworks, tools, resources, videos and shiny things.
 - [awesome-in-arabic](https://github.com/abdumostafa/awesome-in-arabic) - A collection of awesome developer accounts (Twitter, Facebook,.) 👨‍💻 that enrich Arabic content, podcasts, articles, YouTube channels and Some advises and guidelines.
 - [awesome-detection-engineering](https://github.com/infosecB/awesome-detection-engineering) - Detection Engineering is a tactical function of a cybersecurity defense program that involves the design, implementation, and operation of detective controls with the goal of proactively identifying malicious or unauthorized activity before it negatively impacts an individual or an organization.
 - [awesome-uncopyright](https://github.com/johnjago/awesome-uncopyright) - Curated list of all things public domain.
 - [awesome-cli-frameworks](https://github.com/shadawck/awesome-cli-frameworks) - Collection of tools to build beautiful command line interface in different languages.
+- [Awesome-Diffusion-Model-Based-Image-Editing-Methods](https://github.com/SiatMMLab/Awesome-Diffusion-Model-Based-Image-Editing-Methods) - Diffusion Model-Based Image Editing: A Survey (arXiv).
 - [awesome-panoptic-segmentation](https://github.com/Angzz/awesome-panoptic-segmentation) - Panoptic Segmentation Resources List.
 - [awesome-programming-languages](https://github.com/ChessMax/awesome-programming-languages) - The list of an awesome programming languages that you might be interested in.
 - [Awesome-Simultaneous-Translation](https://github.com/zhangshaolei1998/Awesome-Simultaneous-Translation) - Paper list of simultaneous translation / streaming translation, including text-to-text machine translation and speech-to-text translation.